 To clear the air, the marketer can either decline the project or tailor their response to cover any gaps that may have led to the conflict.

 The proposal should focus on attaining insights into the client’s outstanding issues.
 Did an earlier scheduled meeting reveal what the client’s business problems are?
 Is the knowledge meted out enough to help the marketer deliver tailored solutions?

 If not, the marketer should request to be aided with more information.
-Once ample information is passed, the digital marketer should focus on gaining insights on the clients that will be receiving the proposal.
+Once ample information is passed, the digital marketer should focus on gaining insights on the clients that will be receiving the digital marketing proposal PDF.

 While creating the proposal, it’s important that the marketer has an idea of how the client visualizes the scope of the services to be rendered.
 In some firms, the individual that gave the client brief isn’t necessary the one who will be calling the shots to hire the marketer.

 Getting the right person is paramount, it becomes easier to create a proposal that speaks to them personally.
 The proposal should focus on certain aspects of solutions that will speak to the client’s needs.

 The digital marketer is tasked with finding out whether there’s more than one decision marker in different parts of the business.
 Clarity on which role each decision maker takes and what solutions they would like to be met will be a huge advantage to getting a proposal sail through.